acend/kubernetes-basics-training/content/en/docs/13/_index.md

 ---

 [Kustomize](https://kustomize.io/) is a tool to manage YAML configurations for Kubernetes objects in a declarative and reusable manner.
 In this lab, we will use Kustomize to deploy the same app for two different environments.

 ## Installation

 Kustomize can be used in two different ways:

-* A standalone `kustomize` binary can be downloaded from here: <https://kubernetes-sigs.github.io/kustomize/installation/>
+* As a standalone `kustomize` binary, downloadable from [here](https://kubernetes-sigs.github.io/kustomize/installation/)
-* It is included in `kubectl`
+* With the parameter `--kustomize` or `-k` in certain `{{% param cliToolName %}}` subcommands such as `apply` or `create`

+{{% alert title="Note" color="primary" %}}
+You might get different behaviour depending on which variant you use.
+The reason for this is that the version built into `{{% param cliToolName %}}` is usually older than the standalone binary.
+{{% /alert %}}

 ## Usage